 For example, you replace adverbs and adjectives such as "a little more," "quickly", "neatly", or "correctly" with numbers.
 If you are told, "a little longer", you should confirm by asking, "Do you mean I should make it 2 centimeters longer?"
 If you are told, "A little neater", confirm the method to be used, as well as the number of times the action should be carried out.
 For example, you should ask, "Do you mean I should wipe the floor and walls once a day with this cloth?"
-Before confirming,
+Before confirming, saying "Excuse me" will give an impression that you show respect to the person you are asking.
+Initiatively confirm the meaning of the person's instructions with saying "Excuse me".

-6 P.27 of "Technical Intern Training Guidelines for Automobile Maintenance", Technical Intern Training Program for Foreigners Automobile Maintenance Business Council (March 2018)
+&lt;sup>6 P.27 of "Technical Intern Training Guidelines for Automobile Maintenance", Technical Intern Training Program for Foreigners Automobile Maintenance Business Council (March 2018)